Menu

 Westchester nonprofits are grateful for government partnerships that meet common goals.
 Nonprofits understand that the issues highlighted are part of a a two-sided equation.
 From our perspective, the partnership can be improved in the following ways:

 • Nonprofits should be compensated appropriately for their work.
-Government funders should cover the full cost of government-mandated service delivery, pay for necessary and verifiable operational/core costs, increase contract rates to cover rising costs and rates of inflation, include cost escalator clauses and wage increases in multi-year grants, and address COLA issues on the State level.
+Government funders should cover the full cost of government-mandated service delivery, pay for necessary and verifiable operational/core costs, increase contract rates to cover rising costs and rates of inflation, include cost escalator clauses and wage increases in multi-year grants, and address COLA issues and increase issues on the State and County levels.

 • Government funders should remove or mitigate barriers to efficient contracting.
 These include reimbursement-based contracting, delayed procurement and payments, and antiquated, uncoordinated systems both within and across government departments.